russellwinters/hoopinDB/README.md

 ### To do:

-- Add date to games
+- Add games played to totals schema
-- Update seeds to handle dates on games
 - Add function to updateTotals based on dates of games and most recent update
 - Also find the best way to update averages based on this